CartoDB/carto-print/CONTRIBUTING.md

 ## Release process

-1. Update version number and information at `setup.py`, `conf.py` and `NEWS.md`.
+1. Update version number and information at `setup.py` and `NEWS.md`.
-2. You must be maintainer at [carto pypi repo](https://pypi.python.org/pypi/carto-print/).
+2. You must be maintainer at [carto-print pypi repo](https://pypi.python.org/pypi/carto-print/).
 3. Prepare a `~/.pypirc` file:

 ```